Kubo-Martin-Schwinger relation for energy eigenstates of SU(2)-symmetric quantum many-body systems: Derivation of the fine-grained KMS relation for energy eigenstates of SU(2)-symmetric quantum many-body systems

 Its eigenvalues---the spin quantum numbers $s_\alpha$---label the eigenvalues $s_\alpha (s_\alpha + 1)$ of $\vec{S}^2$.
 Denote by $\gamma \in \mathbb{R}$ the thermodynamic force conjugate to $S$.
 In terms of these quantities, the modified NATS has the form

 The partition function $Z \coloneqq \Tr \LParen \exp ( - \beta [H - \mu S_z - \gamma S] ) \RParen$.
 Justifying the use of $\rho_\NATS$ is subtle: $\rho_\NATS$ does not follow from a common derivation of the thermal state's form~\cite{landau_1980_statistical}.
 In that derivation, we assume that the system of interest and its environment are jointly in equilibrium---in a microcanonical state.
 The total entropy therefore attains its maximal value.
 The total entropy depends straightforwardly on the total energy and on other total extensive charges.
 The system-of-interest charges contribute additively to these total charges.
 One can therefore trace out the environment from the microcanonical state, leaving the system-of-interest state expressed in terms of its extensive charges.
 However, $S$ is not extensive (additive).
 The thermal state therefore appears not to depend on $S$, according to the microcanonical derivation.\footnote{ Hence, in much prior literature, the NATS has not depended on $S$ (e.g.,~\cite{guryanova_2016_thermodynamics,Lostaglio_2017_MaxEnt,Halpern_2016_microcanonical,NYH_20_Noncommuting,Kranzl_23_Experimental,MurthyNAETH,Majidy_23_Noncommuting}).} This independence resembles the thermal state’s independence of $H^2$, $H^3$, $S_z^9$, etc. Yet $S$ is an observable whose expectation value we can control and have information about.
 Introducing $S$ into the system-of-interest density operator is therefore reasonable~\cite{Jaynes_57_Info_II}.
+Furthermore, one can infer empirically about $\expval{S}$ in two ways, as explained in the following two paragraphs.
 One might debate whether the density operator deserves the label \emph{thermal state}, though.
 Having introduced $\rho_\NATS$, we define the thermal expectation value $\expval{ A } \coloneqq \Tr ( \rho_\NATS \, A )$ of arbitrary operators $A$.

+One can infer empirically about $\expval{S}$ in two ways.
+First, consider measuring the fine-grained correlator experimentally.
+From the fine-grained KMS relation, one can infer $\gamma$'s value, which implies $\expval{S}$'s value~\cite{Jaynes_57_Info_II}.

+Second, one can efficiently bound $\expval{S}$, using shadow tomography.
+We can express the spin-squared operator $\vec{S}^2$ in two ways.
+In terms of eigenvalues,